MinhND2301/Google-Cloud-Professional-Data-Engineer-Study-Edition/README.md

 - D) Import the new records from the CSV file into a new BigQuery table.
 Create a BigQuery job that merges the new records with the existing records and writes the results to a new BigQuery table.

 **Memorize:** `D) Import the new records from the CSV file into a new BigQuery table.
 Create a BigQuery job that merges the new records with the existing records and writes the results to a new BigQuery table.`

-**Quick reason:** Import the new records from the CSV file into a new BigQuery table.
-Create a BigQuery job that merges the new records with the existing records and writes the results...

 <details>
 <summary>Full explanation</summary>